Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Experiments

 \subsection{Visualization Analysis}

-For further qualitative comparison, we visualize the retained visual patches under different pruning ratios of 88.9\%, 77.8\%, and 66.7\% on GQA \cite{hudson2019gqa}.
+For qualitative comparison, we visualize the retained visual patches under different pruning ratios of 88.9\%, 77.8\%, and 66.7\% on GQA \cite{hudson2019gqa}.
 As shown in Figure \ref{fig_exp}, the gray areas represent discarded tokens, while the red regions highlight the primary semantic areas relevant to the task.
-Compared to SparseVLM \cite{zhang2024sparsevlm} and HoloV \cite{yang2025visionzip}, DeSAP preserves more task-related information with contextual visual cues, even under a high pruning ratio (\emph{e.g.}, 88.9\%).
-It effectively filtering out redundant visual tokens while retaining crucial ones.
-More cases are provided in the supplementary material, further demonstrating the robustness of DeSAP.
+Compared to SparseVLM \cite{zhang2024sparsevlm} and HoloV \cite{zou2025don}, DeSAP preserves more task-related and contextual visual cues, even under a high pruning ratio (\emph{e.g.}, 88.9\%).
+It effectively filters out redundant visual tokens while retaining crucial ones, further demonstrating the effectiveness of our framework.

-\subsection{Efficiency analysis}
+\subsection{Efficiency Analysis}

-As shown in Table \ref{tab:t6}, we assess the practical acceleration achieved by DeSAP on POPE benchmark \cite{li2023evaluating}.
-By preserving only 11.1\% of visual tokens, DeSAP delivers a 1.6$\times$ overall speedup and a 2.3$\times$ improvement in prefilling stage on LLaVA-1.5-7B \cite{liu2024improved}, with only a 0.1\% performance drop.
-It notably surpasses SparseVLM \cite{zhang2024sparsevlm} and HoloV \cite{zhang2024sparsevlm} in both inference time and FLOPs, with prefill time exceeding HoloV \cite{zhang2024sparsevlm} by a large margin.
+As shown in Table \ref{tab:t6}, we assess the practical acceleration achieved by DeSAP on the POPE benchmark \cite{li2023evaluating}.
+By retaining only 11.1\% of visual tokens, DeSAP achieves a 1.6$\times$ overall speedup, a 2.3$\times$ prefill speedup, and a 9.1$\times$ reduction in FLOPs on LLaVA-1.5-7B \cite{liu2024improved}, with only a 0.1\% accuracy drop.
+Compared with SparseVLM \cite{zhang2024sparsevlm}, DeSAP reduces FLOPs from 1.31T to 0.42T while improving accuracy by 10.7\%.
+Moreover, under the same FLOPs as HoloV \cite{zou2025don}, DeSAP improves accuracy by 5.5\% and reduces prefill latency from 35 to 22 ms, demonstrating a superior efficiency-accuracy trade-off.